learning-zone/react-basics/README.md

 #### Q. What is the difference between NavLink and Link?
 #### Q. What is withRouter for in react-router-dom?
 #### Q. How to display API data using Axios with React?
+#### Q. What is difference between react hooks and lifecycle methods?